Naked singularity: Effects

-A naked singularity could allow scientists to observe an infinitely dense material, which would under normal circumstances be impossible by the cosmic censorship hypothesis.
-Without an event horizon of any kind, some speculate that naked singularities could actually emit light.
+A naked singularity could allow scientists to observe an infinitely dense material, which would under normal circumstances be impossible according to the cosmic censorship hypothesis.
+That is, without an event horizon of any kind, naked singularities could actually emit light.

 Cosmic censorship hypothesis

-The cosmic censorship hypothesis says that a gravitational singularity would remain hidden by the event horizon.
+The cosmic censorship hypothesis says that every gravitational singularity will remain hidden by its event horizon.
 LIGO events, including GW150914, are consistent with these predictions.
 Although data anomalies would have resulted in the case of a singularity, the nature of those anomalies remains unknown.

 Some research has suggested that if loop quantum gravity is correct, then naked singularities could exist in nature, implying that the cosmic censorship hypothesis does not hold.
 Numerical calculations and some other arguments have also hinted at this possibility.